DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 </B2STableSettings>
 ~~~~~~~~~~~~~~~

-\Warning: This block does not go to the end of the B2STableSettings.xml file.
+\warning This block does not go to the end of the B2STableSettings.xml file.
 You really only have to put the line containing _ArePluginsOn_ into the file.